lfe/blog/src/_posts/2015-04-05-1332-ledis-using-redis-from-lfe.md

 ## More Redis

-As progres is made on the LFE library, we'll be posting more installments of the [Redis tutorial](http://redis.io/topics/data-types-intro) here.
+As progress is made on the LFE library, we'll be posting more installments of the [Redis tutorial](http://redis.io/topics/data-types-intro) here.
 Expect to see the following in the coming weeks and months: